MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-manage-extensions.md

 Using this approach saves time because you only need to set these once.
 And with the run-time hosts policy, your most important sites will be protected.

 ### Decide which extensions to allow

+Use the following steps as a guide to decide which extensions to allow in your organization.

+1. Create a list of which extensions employees need on their computers.
+Test the extensions in a test environment to diagnose any compatibility issues with internal apps.
+2. Choose which sites need to be more secure.

+   - Find out which sensitive internal websites or domains you need to block extensions from making changes to or reading data from.
+   - Prevent access to these sites by blocking the API calls when the extension is run.
+This includes blocking web requests, reading cookies, JavaScript injection, XHR, and so on.

+3. Determine which permissions are required for these extensions to run.
+Identify which permissions pose potential risks to your users.

+   - Audit the extensions your users have installed and see what permissions they need.
+You can look at the web app manifest JSON file in the code of the extension.
+Take the following steps to see what rights the extension needs:

+     - Install the extension from the [Microsoft Edge Add-ons](https://microsoftedge.microsoft.com/addons/) website or the [Chrome Web Store](https://chrome.google.com/webstore).
+     - Test the extension and understand how it works in your organization.
+     - Review the permissions that the extension requires by navigating to *edge://extensions*.
+For example, the Microsoft Editor extension requests the permissions "Read your browsing history".
+Weigh the usefulness of this extension against the level of permissions it requests.
+After you approve an extension for your organization, manage it using the following tools.

+   - You can also validate the extensions requested by users in your organization before approving them in the organization.
+Some of the permissions that extensions use can be vague.
+For business-critical apps, you can reach out to the app developer or vendor directly to get more information about the extension or look at the source code.
+They should be able to detail the changes that the extension can make on devices and websites.
+   - Review the Declare Permissions list, which lists all permissions an extension can use.
+From this list, you can decide which permissions you want to allow in your organization.

+4. Create a master list from the data you collected.This list will include the following information:

+   - **Required extensions**.
+This list could be organized by department, office location, or other relevant information.
+   - **Extension Allowlist**.
+Required extensions with permissions that may be blocked but will be allowed to run.
+These extensions are needed by your users or are determined to not be a risk through conversations with the vendor.
+   - **Extension Blocklist**.
+Extensions that are blocked from installation.
+The extensions in this list have the permissions that aren’t allowed to run.
+Also include the core sites and domains to be kept secure and not allowed extension access.
+Later you can compare this blocklist to others you already have in place.
+You might find that you can relax your current blocklist policies.

+5. Present your list to your stakeholders and the IT team to get buy in.
+6. Test out the new policy in your lab or with a small pilot in your organization.
+7. Roll out these new sets of policies to employees in phases.
+8. Review feedback from your users.
+9. Repeat and fine-tune the process monthly, quarterly, or yearly.

+With your baseline of allowed permissions enforced and sensitive corporate sites protected, you can provide your enterprise with more security while providing a better experience for users.
+Staff might install extensions that they couldn't before, but not run them on sensitive business sites.

 ## See also